yair8520/ZIGIT/README.md

 # "User Info": Home Assignment ZIGIT

 This project was done using:
-1.react.js
+* react.js
-2.Redux for state management.
+* Redux for state management.
-3.MATERIAL-UI components
+* MATERIAL-UI components

 ## Loggin Page